 Be not deceived: God is not mocked; for whatsoever a man sows, that shall he also reap (Galatians 6:7).
 It was noted that to disobey God's commands and then escape divine punishment would be to outwit God, thus making a mockery of Him and His Word.

-Many once godly nations have flaunted God's Word through acceptance of ungodly ways; attempting to make a mockery of God's Word.
+Many nations have flaunted God's Word through acceptance of ungodly ways; attempting to make a mockery of God's Word.
 His Word still stands, as when first proclaimed, and one day the judgment of God will come to those who are disobedience to His Word; unless repentance comes into focus!

 God that made the world and all things therein, seeing that he is Lord of heaven and earth, dwells not in temples made with hands; neither is worshiped with men's hands, as though he needed anything, seeing he gives to all live, and breath, and all things; and has made of one blood all nations of men for to dwell on the face of the earth, and has determined the times before appointed, and the bounds of their habitation (Acts 17:24-26).

-No nation on earth is excluded from the phrase "Has Made One Blood of All Nations; yet many refuse to accept the God of all Creation, and His Holy Word!
+No nation on earth is excluded from the phrase "Has Made One Blood of All Nations" yet many refuse to accept the God of all Creation, and His Holy Word!